bug Doing Business with Boeing

 Q2: Where does REACH apply?

-Q4: Who is responsible for compliance?
+Q3: Who is responsible for compliance?

-A: EU entities are responsible for compliance.
+A: EU entities are responsible for being in compliance.
+EU member state authorities are responsible for enforcing compliance.

 Back to TOP